The digital execution architecture is a new paradigm for the energy industry.

 - ability to identify readiness of materials for issuance to construction (i.e., Are all the needed materials on site and ready to go for the time they are required?)

-These applications are used to create a digital twin of the asset.
+These applications are used to create a A digital twin is a precise, virtual representation of a physical object system, process, or asset. of the asset.
 The value of the digital twin is being able to identify issues that could arise in the real world and provide solutions before incurring delays and costs to fix these issues in the field.
 These technologies use actual data about the project site to compare the project design to and predict issues.
 These applications can be used for both greenfield and brownfield sites, but for brownfield applications, with their many existing constraints, they are particularly useful at predicting issues.

 Commissioning and Completions